These plans offer additional discounts for high-volume (i.e. 100M+ API / month) brainCloud apps.

 As of brainCloud 4.12 (targeted for release on July 20, 2022), we are introducing the following change:

-We are eliminating the charge for bridge-based DEBUG log messages – when not actually debugging in the API Explorer or Script Editor.
 We have optimized the pipeline for DEBUG log messages called directly from the bridge service – so that these are now essentially no-ops, and thus we no longer need to charge for them.
 This is a significant cost reduction for some devs who like to leave the debug calls in place (and who wouldn’t?) – and a greater convenience for all devs – who no longer need to comment these calls out to reduce costs.

 As of September 1, 2022, we are introducing the following changes:

-We are re-balancing the # of free API calls that you get with every Cloud Code script call – from 3 -> 2 calls.
-Note that every call after the two free calls continues to cost 1/2 an API count.
 This corrects an imbalance from our original formula, that had the unintended side-effect of making some devs think that we were encouraging them to artificially break up their code into multiple smaller scripts.
 (Hint: We would never intentionally encourage devs to break up their code for reasons that don’t make sense from a design or runtime perspective!)

-We are adjusting the ratio used to convert from bulk RTT message sends to API Counts from 1000:1 -> 100:1.
 This looks like a big change, but the message send traffic will still only adds up to a few dollars per month for even the most active apps on the platform.
 Still – it ensures we are covered should anybody choose to build the next Twitter on brainCloud!

 Finally, as of January 1, 2023, we will be introducing billing for Dormant User Accounts.